Paula Kerger Signs 5-Year Contract Extension as PBS CEO

 Kerger made the announcement at the network’s summer Television Critics Association press tour.
-She has been in the role since 2006.
+She has been in the role since 2006 and represents the longest-running PBS president in the broadcaster’s history.

 “You always wrestle with the question how long is long enough,” Kerger said.
 “I want to make sure that when I do hang up those skates, I’ve done everything to make sure public television is on a sound a foundation as possible.”